pote/chronicler/README.md

 # Chronicler - A Storytelling web toolkit. ![travis](https://api.travis-ci.org/pote/chronicler.svg)

 Chronicler is a toolkit for web request routing in Go, it's very heavily influenced by [Cuba](http://cuba.is/), a fantastic web microframework for Ruby.
-What separates Chronicler and Cuba from the bulk of other web toolkits (at least in Rubyland and Goland) is the notion that the ramifications of the routing tree can be determined by arbitrary code and conditions as opposed to being strictly bound to evaluating the path of an http request or it's verb.
+The bulk of Go and Ruby web frameworks are heavily influenced by [Rails](https://github.com/rails/rails) or [Sinatra](https://github.com/sinatra/sinatra) when it comes to request routing: all of them base their routing in evaluating the http request verb and/or path, **what sets Chronicle and Cuba apart is the notion of requests evaluating arbitrary conditions and code to create the routing tree**.
 This is a very powerful idea.

 This project started with the intention of being a simple port of Cuba but the differences in the languages they are implemented in forced me to adapt Cuba's ideas to a more idiomatic approach, Chronicler is the result of that effort.